 - Develop a cohesive and coherent approach to support inclusion as Michigan expands the Great Start Readiness Program toward universal access, including funded professional learning support for use of Pyramid Model practices and a $3 million expansion of Infant and Early Childhood Mental Health Consultation.

-- Strengthen state-funded support for the evidence-based developmentally appropriate preschool for 3-year-old children, Strong Beginnings pilot.
+- Maintain state-funded support for the evidence-based developmentally appropriate preschool for 3-year-old children, Strong Beginnings pilot.

 - Fund recruitment and retention of early childhood, early intervention, and early childhood special education personnel.